Priyanka Chopra: Public and media image

 Chopra has featured on power listings, including Verves most powerful Indian women (2009, 2010, 2013, 2015, and 2016), The Indian Expresss most powerful Indians (2016 and 2017), and India Todays 50 most powerful people in India (2017 and 2018).
 After debuting in Hollywood, Chopra appeared in other lists, including Peoples Most Intriguing People of the Year (2015), Times 100 Most Influential People in the World (2016), Forbes World's 100 Most Powerful Women (2017 and 2018), Varietys 500 most influential business leaders (2017 and 2018), and USA Todays 50 most powerful women in entertainment (2019).
 The market research firm YouGov named her the world's twelfth and fourteenth most-admired woman in 2018 and 2019, respectively.

 Chopra is also one of the highest-paid Indian celebrities and the highest paid actress in Bollywood.
 She has featured in the Indian edition of "Celebrity 100" every year since its inception in 2012, ranking under top fifteen each year except 2018.
 Chopra ranked as the highest earning Indian female celebrity in 2016 and 2017 with respective earnings of ₹760 million and ₹680 million, peaking at the seventh position in 2017.
 The global edition of Forbes named her the world's eighth-highest-paid TV actress both years.
 Chopra is a prominent celebrity endorser for brands and products.
 She ranked second in the list of brand ambassadors of 2008 (after Shah Rukh Khan) in a survey conducted by TAM AdEx.
 The following year, she topped their list, becoming the first woman in India to do so.
 Chopra has represented many brands, including TAG Heuer, Pepsi, Nikon, Nokia, Garnier and Nestlé; she was the first female representative of Hero Honda.
 In 2016, Chopra became the first Indian woman to represent Pantene as its global brand ambassador.
 In 2017, Forbes reported that Chopra earned at least $1 million per endorsement deal.
-In 2020, Chopra was one among several Bollywood actors who were criticised on social media for posting Instagram messages showing solidarity with the Black Lives Matter movement, despite their previous work advertising skin-lightening products which perpetuate colorism.
+In 2020, Chopra was one among several Bollywood actors who were criticised on social media for posting Instagram messages showing solidarity with the Black Lives Matter movement, despite their previous work advertising skin-lightening products which perpetuate colourism.
 In the past Chopra has expressed regret for promoting such products.